-PRDs should be provided on any system that can be under- or over pressurized.
-Special consideration shall be given to over pressurization caused by trapping of cryogenic liquids.
-See CGA P-8 and P-12 [1, 2].
-PRDs should be tested periodically to ensure functionality and set pressure.
+PRDs shall be provided on any system that can be under- or over pressurized in accordance with applicable piping code(s).
+Consideration shall be given to over pressurization caused by trapping of cryogenic liquids.
+See AIGA 056 and P-12 [1, 2].
+PRDs shall be tested or replaced periodically to ensure functionality and set pressure.